thornebrandt/video_tests/README.md

 1. Install babel-cli globally with `npm install -g babel-cli`
 2. To watch files and compile them with webpack: `npm run watch`

+##Logs

+1. After you've clicked through and completed a few tests, check out  [http://localhost:3000/api/logs](http://localhost:3000/api/logs)

+## Editing the Tests

+1. Question data is is /src/data
+2. Chosen tests to include are in an array of video names in /src/modules/Tests/Test.js.

 ( This is still in development, specifically the logging component ) Email thornebrandt@gmail.com with any problems, questions, feedback.